 Suicide Sprints – How to do it: Place a cone or target 20 feet from your starting position and another cone/target 40 feet from your starting position.
 Sprint to the first cone, touch it, and return to the starting position.
 Then sprint to the second cone and back to start.
 Alternatively, you can just choose one point, and sprint back and forth.

 What it works: Sprinting is the most cardiovascular and explosive exercise.
 It also strengthens the entire lower body and burns fat thanks to the intensity and speed of every sprint.

-Jumping rope – This cardio exercise uses more muscle groups than jogging, and challenges your balance and coordination—especially if you practice drills that require extra hand and foot skills.
+Jumping rope – This cardio exercise uses more muscle groups than jogging and challenges your balance and coordination—especially if you practice drills that require extra hand and foot skills.
 Moderate-intensity rope jumping—about 100 to 120 skips per minute—burns about 13 calories a minute.

-Cindy – This Cross Fit Workout of the Day (WOD) burns an average 13 calories per minute.
-It’s effective because it pairs three exercises—5 pullups, 10 pushups, and 15 air squats—that work different major muscle groups, and you do as many rounds as possible in 20 minutes.
+Cindy – This Cross Fit Workout of the Day (WOD) burns an average of 13 calories per minute.
+It’s effective because it pairs three exercises—5 pullups, 10 pushups, and 15 air squats—that work for different major muscle groups, and you do as many rounds as possible in 20 minutes.